jennyc7373/github-tutorial/README.md

    * Another optional command to see which files are staged for the commit (they will be green)

 * `git add .`: add the files you create or the files you make changes on your repository
+   * Most errors comes from small mistakes so, always space then a period.
+   * `git add .` is to add all files but if you replace the period with a file name then the focus will be on that file.
+   * `git add .` won't work if there was no commits made.
 * `git commit -m`: to save all the changes you made and leaving a message about what was changed
 * `git push`: push all changes to the remote(Github)